-Watsonia is a genus of about 50 species of perennials in the Iridaceae family, native to southern Africa.
+Watsonia is a genus of about 50 species of perennials in the family Iridaceae, native to southern Africa.

 Watsonia produces sword-shaped or lance-shaped leaves and showy spikes of tubular flowers with spreading lobes.